 This area is the harbour front on the Porto side of the river.
 It’s full of really characterful buildings which make for great photos and lovely views to the river and the bridge.

 Opened in 1916, this historic train station is truly special.
 The main entrance hall is truly incredible, as it’s full of beautiful blue and white moasics, made with more than 20,000 azulejos (handpainted tiles) depicting the history and legends of Portugal.
 It took 10 years to complete!

-As I say, if you’re in Porto for more than a few days, also check out my day trips from Porto post coming soon.
 Thank you so much for reading.
 I hope you’ve found this post interesting and helpful in either planning a visit to Porto, or just learning about it.
-Let me know in the comments below!
+You can also read my other Portugal posts here: